Principles and Practice of Engineering (PE), including the Structural (SE) Exam

 - Examination preparatory classes, continuing education offerings, class auditing, and individual study do not satisfy the formal education requirement.

-- The verification of such must be sent directly to the Board from the institution at which the course(s) was taken.
+- The verification must be sent directly to the Board from the institution where the course(s) was taken.

 Notification of the Board's action will be sent once reviewed.
 Approved applicants must register with and submit the exam registration fees directly with NCEES by the deadline posted on its website.
 Applicants must receive approval from the Nebraska Board prior to registering for NCEES.
 Failure to do so may result in the loss of registration fees paid to NCEES and/or the eligibility to sit for the exam.